eMensageriaPro/emensageriapro/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-  Este programa é software livre: você pode redistribuí-lo e/ou modificá-lo sob os termos da licença GNU Affero General Public License como publicado pela Free Software Foundation, seja versão 3 do Licença, ou (a seu critério) qualquer versão posterior.

-  Este programa é distribuído na esperança de que seja útil, mas SEM QUALQUER GARANTIA; sem mesmo a garantia implícita de COMERCIABILIDADE ou ADEQUAÇÃO A UM DETERMINADO FIM.
-Veja o Licença Pública Geral GNU Affero para mais detalhes.

-  Você deveria ter recebido uma cópia da Licença Pública Geral GNU Affero junto com este programa.
-Se não, veja <https://www.gnu.org/licenses/>.

-  Para maiores informações acesse: www.emensageria.com.br e baixe o Manual de Instruções

 ## Contato

 Marcelo Medeiros de Vasconcellos <marcelomdevasconcellos@gmail.com>
+Para maiores informações acesse: www.emensageria.com.br e baixe o Manual de Instruções